atmasphere/mc-coal/docs/source/install.rst

 -------------

 * A free `Google Cloud Platform <https://cloud.google.com/>`_ account.
+* Optional But Recommended: A free `Github <https://github.com/>`_ account.

 -------------------------
 Deploy and Configure COAL
 -------------------------
 1. `Create a Google Cloud Project <https://cloud.google.com/console/project>`_ for your new COAL installation.
 Take note of the Project ID you select (e.g. `[my-project-id]`).
 2. Optionally, in ``Settings``, enable billing.
 COAL should be able to run comfortably under the daily free App Engine quota for most relatively small, lightly-populated worlds.
-3. Clone, fork, or download the `MC COAL code repository <https://github.com/mc-coal/mc-coal>`_.
-Make sure any new clone or fork is a private repository as it will contain sensitive information (like the ``COAL_SECRET_KEY``).
+3. `Fork <https://help.github.com/articles/fork-a-repo>`_, clone, or download the `MC COAL code repository <https://github.com/mc-coal/mc-coal>`_.
+Make sure any new fork or clone is a private repository as it will contain sensitive information (like the ``COAL_SECRET_KEY``).

+  .. note:: The master/trunk of the `MC COAL code repository <https://github.com/mc-coal/mc-coal>`_ will always contain the latest tagged, stable release.
+Ongoing (potentially unstable) development will be done on branches.

 4. Change the application name (i.e. ``mc-coal``) in the first line of `app.yaml <app.yaml>`_ to the Project ID you created above.
 5. Change the ``COAL_SECRET_KEY`` value in `appengine_config.py <appengine_config.py>`_ to a unique random value.
 You can use this `random.org link <http://www.random.org/strings/?num=1&len=20&digits=on&upperalpha=on&loweralpha=on&unique=on&format=html&rnd=new>`_ to generate a unique string value.
 6. Complete the sub-steps below if you intend to host worlds on Google Compute Engine:

   a.
 In ``Settings`` enable billing if you haven't already.
 There is no daily free Google Compute Engine quota.
   b.
 In ``APIs``, make sure that ``Google Compute Engine``, ``Google Cloud Storage`` and ``Google Cloud Storage JSON API`` are ``ON``.
   c.
 In ``Permissions`` make note of the Google Compute Engine service account email address.
 This should be of the form ``[project number]@developer.gserviceaccount.com`` or ``[project number]@project.gserviceaccount.com``.
 Also, make sure there is an entry for ``[my-project-id]@appspot.gserviceaccount.com``.
 If it isn't there, add it as a owner member.